jonathanfascetti/autoglosser/README.md

 ### Repo overview
   * `/website`
-    contains flask app to be run in browser.
+    contains React JS code and API endpoints in order to run app.py, the flask app.
   * `test.log`
     is the logging file from most recent time autogloss.py was run.
   * `/assets`
+    * `/alphabet`
+      contains dictionary used to run translate-beta.py.
     * `/storyboard`
       contains two .tsv files with example sentences that have been used to test the autogloss.py.
     * `/glossary`
       contains helper files that autogloss.py calls each time -- used to make sure the main autogloss.py file is not too messy.
-      If this program is to be adapted for another glossary, most of the changes should be in this script, not autogloss.py.
+      If this program is to be adapted for another language's glossary, most of the changes should be in this script, not autogloss.py.
   * `autogloss.py`
     is the main python file that takes in sentence input (either from terminal or through web interface).
      The file can handle ambiguity and some (but not all) variations in input syntax.

-### How to start application:
-  There are two ways to run the program: through terminal or through the web interface.
-  In terminal:
-    Run the command:
-      python3 autogloss.py "[INPUT TEXT]" -u -a [WORD INDEX]/[AMBIGUITY OPTION]

-  In web interface:
-    In terminal, navigate to website/frontend.
-    Run the command (add sudo if on mac): npm install --save --legacy-peer-deps (be patient, could take a while) npm run build
-    Navigate to website, then run the command: flask run (Note: As needed run (python3 -m pip install [PACKAGE NAME])

 Created by Jonathan Fascetti and Marco Raigoza overseen by Dr. Elizabeth Coppock.